A YouTuber’s Guide to Working With Brands - From Affiliate Marketing to Sponsorships

 One step up from having a brand sponsorship is becoming a brand ambassador.
 Brand ambassadors represent, advertise, and support companies.
 They are meant to embody a certain company’s mission and values.

-Your most important job as a brand ambassador is to put a human face on an otherwise intangible brand.
+Your most important job as a brand ambassador is to put a human face on a brand, which is otherwise intangible.
 Your audience trusts you.
-As a brand ambassador, you’re there to introduce the company to them, inspire trust, and answer any questions that they might have.
+As a brand ambassador, you’re there to introduce the company to them, inspire trust, and answer questions that they might have.

 How to Find Brand Partnerships